programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ### Command line <a id="section1-4"></a>

 The command line is a way to interact with your computer using text: it lets you type in commands for actions from simpler things such as "show me a list of the files in this directory" or "change who is allowed to access this file", to more complex behavior.
-The Programming Historian has [an in-depth lesson exploring the command line written](http://programminghistorian.org/lessons/intro-to-bash) by Ian Milligan and James Baker if you want more information than provided here, but this lesson will cover everything you need to know to complete the lesson.
+Sometimes there are nice visual ways to do things on your computer (e.g. the GitHub Desktop app [we installed above](#section1-2)), and sometimes you'll need to use the command line to type out commands to get your computer to do things.
+The Programming Historian has [an in-depth lesson exploring the command line written](http://programminghistorian.org/lessons/intro-to-bash) by Ian Milligan and James Baker if you want more information than provided here, but this lesson will cover everything you need to know to complete the lesson (and we'll only use the command line when it's necessary or much easier than a visual interface).

 Where the command line uses text commands, a "graphical user interface" (aka GUI) is what you probably normally use to work with your computer: anything where commands are given through a visual interface containing icons, images, mouse-clicking, etc. is a GUI.
 Often it's simpler and faster to type in (or cut and paste from a tutorial) a series of commands via the command line, than to do something using a GUI; sometimes there are things you'll want to do for which no one has yet created a GUI, and you'll need to do them via the command line.